EpidemiologyFluMedical NewsPublic healthVaccinesVirology

 October 2023 Statistics for the Flu

-Flu hospitalizations have also been on the rise, with the CDC estimating that since the beginning of October there have been about 780,000 symptomatic flu cases, 360,000 medical visits for flu, 8,000 hospitalizations, and 490 flu deaths.
+Flu hospitalizations are on the rise.
+The CDC estimated since the beginning of October, there have been about 780,000 symptomatic flu cases, 360,000 medical visits for flu, 8,000 hospitalizations, and 490 flu deaths.

 The dominant virus so far this year is influenza A H1N1.
 There is some influenza B circulating as well.
-Thus far the circulating viruses seem to be well matched to those the quadrivalent flu shot targets.
+Thus far, the circulating viruses appear matched to the quadrivalent flu shot targets.

 The CDC’s weekly influenza report, FluView, showed that in the week ending Nov.
-11, 4% of people who were tested for flu were infected with the virus.
+11, 2023, 4% of those tested had the flu virus.
 That’s an increase from the previous week’s estimate of about 2.6%.

 Both figures are far below what will be seen when flu activity is at its peak.
 That is the good news.
 The percentage of positive tests can be as high as 25%.
 The pace at which the percent of positive tests are increasing suggests the country is heading in a bad direction for the coming two months.
 We will be watching the Flu view and reporting more on the Flu season.